-“If I had not earned my doctorate I would have regretted it for my entire career, and would not be where I am now.”
+“If I had not earned my doctorate, I would have regretted it for my entire career, and would not be where I am today.”